RafDevX/NodeBB-DD2391/report/report.typ

 username and a password.
 Even though passwords can be relatively secure if they are long, unique and randomly generated, *they might still be compromised*, for example, by phishing attacks.
-This is especially problematic for site administrators, whose accounts can access and modify site settings, forum posts, and other sensitive data.
+This is especially problematic for site administrators, whose accounts can access and modify site settings, forum posts, user information, and other sensitive data.

 As such, we would like to *lessen the impact in case of compromised